 Throughout our initial training and probation period to be a police officer, we learnt many new skills that we would need to carry out our roles.
-We learnt protective skills, listening skills, rules, regulations and discipline - however, no one mentioned the importance of taking care of our own mental health and wellbeing throughout this very unique and demanding role of being a member of the Emergency Services.
+We learnt protective skills, listening skills, rules, regulations and discipline; however, no one talked about the importance of taking care of our own mental health and wellbeing throughout this very unique and demanding role of being a member of the Police Service.

 I was in the police for fourteen years, mainly in uniform as a Response Officer and within the CID Department for Major Crime.
 My days were long and challenging but also exhilarating.
 I made life-long friends and discovered strengths I never knew I had.
 Joining the Police was like becoming part of a new family - one based on friendships, shared experience, trust and a particularly dark sense of humour!